Acute radiation syndrome: Intentional

 Intentional exposure is controversial as it involves the use of nuclear weapons, human experiments, or is given to a victim in an act of murder.
 The intentional atomic bombings of Hiroshima and Nagasaki resulted in tens of thousands of casualties; the survivors of these bombings are known today as hibakusha.
 Nuclear weapons emit large amounts of thermal radiation as visible, infrared, and ultraviolet light, to which the atmosphere is largely transparent.
 This event is also known as "flash", where radiant heat and light are bombarded into any given victim's exposed skin, causing radiation burns.
-Death is highly likely, and radiation poisoning is almost certain if one is caught in the open with no terrain or building masking-effects within a radius of 0–3 km from a 1 megaton airburst.
-The 50% chance of death from the blast extends out to ~8 km from a 1 megaton atmospheric explosion.
+Death is highly likely, and radiation poisoning is almost certain if one is caught in the open with no terrain or building masking-effects within a radius of 0–3 km from a 1megaton airburst.
+The 50% chance of death from the blast extends out to ≈ 8 km from a 1megaton atmospheric explosion.

 Scientific testing on humans within the United States occurred extensively throughout the atomic age.
 Experiments took place on a range of subjects including, but not limited to; the disabled, children, soldiers, and incarcerated persons, with the level of understanding and consent given by subjects varying from complete to none.
 Since 1997 there have been requirements for patients to give informed consent, and to be notified if experiments were classified.
 The Soviet nuclear program also included medical study of exposed citizens living near Semipalatinsk Test Site, withholding information about nuclear testing or health risks.
 The program also involved severe radiation exposures to workers of the Mayak facility, especially the early work of forced laborers on the A-1 nuclear reactor.
 Criminal activity has involved murder and attempted murder carried out through abrupt victim contact with a radioactive substance such as polonium or plutonium.
 The death of Alexander Litvinenko is widely believed to be assassination via polonium poisoning and on the order of the Russian FSB, and polonium is also suspected as the cause of death for Yasser Arafat, Yuri Shchekochikhin, Lecha Islamov and Roman Tsepov.